NATIONAL YOUTH LEADERSHIP TRAINING

 Attend National Youth Leadership Training at Camp Michaels!

-National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide members of Scouts BSA with leadership skills and experience they can use to lead themselves and others throughout their lives.
-This week-long outdoor experience for Scouts who are 13 or older and are at least First Class; or a member of a Crew, Ship or Post; represents a month in the model life of a typical Scout unit.
+National Youth Leadership Training (NYLT) is an exciting and powerful program designed to provide scouts 13-20 years of age with enhanced leadership skills training and experience they can use to lead themselves and others throughout the rest of their lives.
+This week-long outdoor experience for Scouts who are at least First Class, or a member of a Crew, Ship or Post, represents a month in the life of a typical Scout unit.

-In 2023, Course 1 and 4 will be run modeling the Scouts BSA linked troop model with a male troop and a female troop, lead by a same gender Scoutmaster and SPL.
+In 2024, Course 1 and 3 will be running the Scouts BSA linked troop model with a male troop and a female troop, lead by a same gender Scoutmaster and SPL.
 Learning will be conducted together, but troops will be separated for patrol activities and camping.

 The health and safety of everyone in our camps is our highest priority.
 We are actively planning for the best ways to administer camp to allow everyone a safe and fun experience.
 Some examples of additional measures include:

 - Addition of hand sanitizer dispensers throughout camp

 WHAT IS THE PURPOSE OF NYLT?

 The purpose of NYLT is to support the Unit Adult’s training of the youth leaders.
 The objectives of the course are to:

 - Relate these skills to leading in their unit